Education with Montessori MA

 Entry requirements

-- You’re expected to have at a first degree, with honours, at a minimum final classification of Lower Second (2:2) or equivalent.
+You’re expected to have a first degree, with honours, at a minimum final classification of Lower Second (2:2) or equivalent.

 Please note: Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course.